muraft/mDoc/README.md

-# MarkDoc (On progress)
+# mDoc (On progress)
-MarkDoc is a tool to help you write a document with markdown better
+mDoc(Markdown-Document) is a command line tool to help you write a document with markdown better

 ## Installation